yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/ProblemSet01/SetupInstructions.md

 Problem Set 01
 ==============

-For this assignment, you will create a set of tables, fill them with data, and execute SELECT statements based on them.
-A description of the sample case and the table structures is provided in the TABLE DESCRIPTIONS section of this assignment.

-The data with which to populate the tables is given in the DATA section and the list of questions from which to generate your SELECT statements is given in the QUESTIONS section.

 BookReference : This assignment is based on the exercises in Connolly and Begg text book at the end of Chapter 13, pp. 437-439.

-Use Online SQL Interpreter : http://sqlfiddle.com/#!4 (Use Oracle to ensure we have common Syntax)

 What to Hand In:
 ---------------